THROUGH THE COVID LENS: Spider-Man

 To truly maximize safety, however, we would lean even more heavily on CGI.
 The technology is light-years ahead of where it was twenty years ago.
 By relying on even more CGI, we could ensure fewer cast members on set, small production crews, and potentially even short principal photography.
 Taken together, CGI can dramatically increase the pandemic safety of “Spider-Man.”

-Join us again later this week when we celebrate Mother’s Day by looking through the COVID lens at one of the toughest working-moms in cinema: “Erin Brockovich.”
+Join us next time when we look through the COVID lens at one of the toughest working-moms in cinema: “Erin Brockovich.”

 Brian Smolensky is a graduate of the United States Air Force Academy and a former Air Force Full Spectrum Threat Response Officer with over 15 years of experience in film and television production.

 UPDATE: This article was updated on May 23, 2022.